-CAMPUS PATROLS
+SUPPLEMENTAL CAMPUS PATROLS

 Temple Police officers and security personnel have a high level of visibility on the Main, Health Sciences Center, Center City, Podiatry, Fort Washington and Ambler campuses, which helps create a strong connection with the community.
-Linked through the state-of-the-art communication center, officers patrol the Main, Health Sciences Center, and Ambler campuses 24 hours a day.
+Linked through the state-of-the-art communication center, officers patrol the Main and Health Sciences Center campuses 24 hours a day.

-· Main Campus
+Main Campus

-Patrol boundaries are Susquehanna

-Avenue on the north to Jefferson Street

-on the south, with the exception of 13th

-to Broad Street, where the southern

-boundary is Girard Avenue.
-The western

-border is 18th Street and the patrol area

-extends east to 9th Street.
-Visit: https://safety.temple.edu/services-programs/main-campus-patrol-map to see the map.
+Patrol boundaries are Susquehanna Avenue on the north to Jefferson Street on the south, with the exception of 13th to Broad Street, where the southern boundary is Girard Avenue.
+The western border is 18th Street and the patrol area extends east to 9th Street.

-- Health Sciences Center Campus
+Health Sciences Center Campus

 Patrol boundaries are Venango Street

 and includes 15th Street to Germantown

 Avenue on the north to Allegheny

 Avenue, extending from 15th Street to

 Park Avenue on the south.
 The western

 boundary stretches from Venango Street

 to Allegheny Avenue.
 The eastern border

 follows Germantown Avenue, Rising Sun

 Avenue; 13th Street; and Park Avenue.

+Visit: https://safety.temple.edu/crimereports/patrol-maps to see the Main Campus and Health Sciences Center Campus maps.

-- Ambler Campus
+Ambler Campus

-The patrol area spans from Meetinghouse

-Road (on the southwest side) and Loop

-- Drive around the outer campus perimeter and also includes Meetinghouse Road from Butler Pike to Woods Drive.
+The patrol area spans from Meetinghouse Road (on the southwest side) and Loop Drive around the outer campus perimeter and also includes Meetinghouse Road from Butler Pike to Woods Drive.

-- Podiatry, Center City and Fort
+• Podiatry, Center City and Fort Washington campuses

-Washington campuses

-Security personnel monitor the interiors

-of the respective locations but do not

-engage in patrol outside the buildings.
+Security personnel monitor the interiors of the respective locations but do not engage in patrol outside the buildings.

-- Harrisburg Campus
+• Harrisburg Campus

 Security personnel (through Securitas, a contracted security company) monitor the interior of 234 Strawberry Street, Harrisburg, PA.
+Temple Police officers and security personnel have a high level of visibility on the Main, Health Sciences Center, Center City, Podiatry, Fort Washington and Ambler campuses, which helps create a strong connection with the community.
+Linked through the state-of-the-art communication center, officers patrol the Main, Health Sciences Center, and Ambler campuses 24 hours a day.

+There are over 50 designated drop-off and pick up points for the Flight Loop shuttle service.